dct2012/4wm/README.md

     unresponsive when unable to configure itself. firefox's works fine. calling it a chromium issue.
   * stdin issue.
+  * found some wierd issues. pulling something to float, had it stacked behind tiled. then switching to floating mode caused it to move to the bottom of the screen and stacked above (the one thing correct). moving the floating window to a empty desktop, then pushing it to tile, didnt remove borders. then tiling new didnt treat it as a second window.

 ***New Features***
   * Menu.